deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/cheat-sheet.md

 Link: [Main evaluation page](https://deeplearning4j.org/evaluation)

 ND4J has a number of classes for evaluating the performance of a network, against a test set.
+Deeplearning4j (and SameDiff) use these ND4J evaluation classes.
 Different evaluation classes are suitable for different types of networks.
-Note: in 1.0.0-beta3 (November 2018), all evaluation classes were moved from DL4J to ND4J.
+Note: in 1.0.0-beta3 (November 2018), all evaluation classes were moved from DL4J to ND4J; previously they were in DL4J.

 * **Evaluation** - ([Source](https://github.com/deeplearning4j/deeplearning4j/blob/master/nd4j/nd4j-backends/nd4j-api-parent/nd4j-api/src/main/java/org/nd4j/evaluation/classification/Evaluation.java)) - Used for the evaluation of multi-class classifiers (assumes standard one-hot labels, and softmax probability distribution over N classes for predictions).
 Calculates a number of metrics - accuracy, precision, recall, F1, F-beta, Matthews correlation coefficient, confusion matrix.
 Optionally calculates top N accuracy, custom binary decision thresholds, and cost arrays (for non-binary case).
 Typically used for softmax + mcxent/negative-log-likelihood networks.